Part 5: Online Instructional Materials

 While not technically video, the Smithsonian Institute’s Smithsonian X 3D Explorer offers a collection of artifacts and tours that are interactive and, as the name suggests, 3-dimensional.

 - How well does the video align with your class?
 Is it something that will directly help students reach a learning outcome or is interesting but not directly applicable?

 - Is it at the right level for your students?
 Do they have the prerequisite background knowledge to get out what you want them to get out of it?
 Students will tune out if they don’t understand what the speaker is talking about—especially if the video uses jargon, acronyms, and other technical terms the student doesn’t know.

 - How long is the video?
 Research shows that people’s attention begins to wander after a few minutes.
-Do your students really only need to watch part of the video?
-Identify that part and give them the beginning and ending times.
+Do your students really need to watch all of the video or only part of it?
+Identify that part and crop the video or give them the beginning and ending times.

 - Does the video keep your attention?
 If you dozed or multitasked while the video was playing, the odds are good your students will do the same.

 As an example of an engaging video you might pull into your course, here is one created by IU Media Arts and Sciences lecturer Mathew A. Powers in collaboration with both author John Green and his production company and School of Informatics alumni on the history of games.
-The video is part of a larger series stemming from his History of Video Games course (Inside IU article).
+The video is part of a larger series stemming from his History of Video Games course.

 Universal Design for Learning (UDL) is a set of principles for curriculum development that give all individuals equal opportunities to learn.
 UDL provides a blueprint for creating instructional goals, methods, materials, and assessments that work for everyone--not a single, one-size-fits-all solution but rather flexible approaches that can be customized and adjusted for individual needs.